Adil Aouchiche: Aberdeen (loan)

-On 6 July 2025 Aouchiche signed for Aberdeen of the Scottish Premiership on season-long loan deal.
+On 6 July 2025, Aouchiche signed for Aberdeen of the Scottish Premiership on season-long loan deal.

+Schalke 04

+On 2 February 2026, Schalke 04 announced that they signed Aouchiche until 30 June 2027.

 International career

 Born in France, Aouchiche holds French and Algerian nationalities, being born to both an Algerian mother and father.
 He is eligible to play for either France, his nation of birth, or Algeria, the nation of his parents.
 He is a current French youth international.
 He became the focus of attention in 2019 UEFA European Under-17 Championship due to his goalscoring prowess.
 Despite being a midfielder, he scored 9 goals from 5 matches in the tournament as France reached semi-finals.
 He scored a hat-trick against Sweden in a group stage match and netted another four goals in quarter-final clash against Czech Republic.

 He went on to break several records during the tournament including that of scoring most goals in a single U17 Euro campaign, which was previously held by his compatriots Odsonne Édouard and Amine Gouiri for scoring 8 goals in 2015 and 2017 respectively.
 He also became the all-time top scorer in the history of UEFA European Under-17 Championship, a feat which was previously shared by Édouard, Gouiri and Abel Ruiz.
 His tally of 9 goals also equalled the record for most goals in any UEFA football national-team finals tournament, which he currently shares with Michel Platini, Elena Danilova and Shekiera Martinez.
 His stellar performances earned him a spot in the team of the tournament.

+In March 2026, Aouchiche was called up to the Algeria national team for the first time.
+He made his debut on 27 March, coming on as a substitute in a 7–0 friendly win over Guatemala.